thehaseebahmed/angular-bugrepro-37875/README.md

-# Angular BugRepro
+# Angular Minimal Bug Reproduction

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.6.
+You can find out more about the issue that this reproduces here: [Angular Issue: 37875](https://github.com/angular/angular/issues/37875).

 ## Development server